christopherBelter/vbic/README.md

 # VBIC
-R code for the VBIC document classification algorithm
+R code for the VBIC document classification algorithm.
+This algorithm is still a work in progress, so this page will be updated regularly as I get around to adding documentation and tweaking the algorithm.

 ## About the algorithm
 TBD